Leia Prostate Recovery Program

 Men’s Pelvic Health Support

-A 1:1 physiotherapy appointment will give you the individualized education, exercises, and strategies you need to rehabilitate, retrain, and maximise your pelvic floor. function.
+A 1:1 physiotherapy appointment will give you the individualized education, exercises, and strategies you need to rehabilitate, retrain, and maximize your pelvic floor function.

 Frequently Asked Questions About Men’s Pelvic Health